The building blocks of financial statement analysis include:

 Tracy used the indirect method of determining cash flow from operations (CFO), had they used the direct method:

-A. CFO would have been higher...
+C. CFO would have been the same

 The management of a company wishes to window-dress its cash flow from operations.
 Which of the following will improve cash flow from operations?